corenzan/hummingbird/README.md

 ## Usage

-No setup is required.
+No setup is required and the service is free.
 Simply open a new connection and you're good to go.

 ```typescript
 const webSocket = new WebSocket("wws://hummingbird.crz.li/test");